-Whistle for Willie is my favorite.
-I am a dog lover, so this one just connects to me.
-My first grade kids love it too, and it’s so fun to hear your students’ dog stories.
+Our third book for the author study is Whistle for Willie.
+This is probably my favorite since I am a dog lover.
+I love making pet connections with the kids with this book.
+My first grade kids love it, and it’s so fun to hear your students’ dog stories.
 If kids can’t connect to the pet theme, almost all can connect to learning to whistle.

 This unit includes 15 pages.
 There is a schema builder plus vocabulary and comprehension skills as well as a themed writing option and poem.

-Many kids unfortunately have had to deal with bigger kids who often pick on them.
-This book is really good for discussing what to do when you’re picked on.
-The boys work together to outsmart the bullies, but there are better ways to handle these stressors.
+The next book includes important themes to discuss with all classrooms.
+Sadly, kids occasionally have to deal with bigger kids who pick on them.
+This book provides discussing points for what to do when you’re picked on.
+The boys work together to outsmart the bullies, and through discussion, you can build your kids’ conflict skills.

 Included in this unit are themed pages for group discussion as well as comprehension, vocabulary, and writing options.
 The unit is great for mentor text lessons.

-This lesser known title is great for space studies or to spark discussions of creativity.
+This lesser known Ezra Jack Keats title is great for space studies or to spark discussions of creativity.
 The kids in the story are so creative and they use their imaginations to describe what they feel space travel would be like.